• Home

 I took a long break, around 16 months of (fun) unemployment, in search of stability, peace, and creativity.
 And again, I found nothing.

 I have been tethered to memories, to people long gone, to events that had gotten so blurry I don’t even know if I have remembered the details right.
-The person who had once put a knife in my heart has probably forgotten all about me — and yet all these regrets weighted me down.
+The person who had once put a knife in my heart has probably forgotten all about me — and yet all these regrets weighed me down.
 I was the one weighing myself down, fettering my ankles as I took a swim — and I am still learning to remove these chains, one by one.

 And this blog marks the first of more.